carlocabras21/galaxy_morphology_recognition/README.md

 This project is part of the Computer Vision course that I'm taking.

-We have tested different features like SIFT, DSIFT and MSDSIFT using BoVW from handsonbow; SURF from the BoVW of MATLAB; features extracted with the pre-trained CNNs AlexNet and ResNet50 that are present in MATLAB.
+We have tested different features like SIFT, DSIFT and MSDSIFT using BoVW from handsonbow; SURF from the BoVW of MATLAB; features extracted with the pre-trained CNNs AlexNet and ResNet50 that are already trained and present in MATLAB.

-The best results are obtained by trying to recognize three categories (ellitpic, irregular and spiral) and using the AlexNet featues.
+The best results are obtained by trying to recognize three categories (Ellitpic, Irregular and Spiral) and using the AlexNet featues.

 Using kmeans for extracting the 338 closest images to the center and using a leave-one-out cross-validation approach, the results were: